Outdoor Fan Setup

-The space around it also affects the noise level of the fan -- the more enclosed the area, the louder the fan.
-An outdoor fan in a enclosed patio will seem louder than the same fan in an open area.
+The space around it also affects the noise level of the fan — the more enclosed the area, the louder the fan.
+An outdoor fan in a enclosed patio seems louder than the same fan in an open area.

 And the closer someone is to the fan, the louder the fan.
 Consider where you place the fan.
 Will it be too close to a conversation area?
 If so, maybe moving the fan back just a few feet and increasing the speed can decrease the noise level but still keep that area cool.

 Its often better to use several smaller outdoor fans than one large fan.
 More, smaller fans can ensure air movement in more areas than just one fan.
 You’ll also be able to use lower fans speeds to get good air flow — softer breezes can be less of a nuisance than stronger breezes.
 Smaller fans also allow you to concentrate the air flow exactly where you need it.
 Why fan a whole patio if you only use a corner of it?

 Keep at least 24″ / 60 cm between the blades of each fan.
 This ensures the air flow of one fan doesn’t cancel out the air flow of another.

 Consider using a combination of outdoor fan styles.
 A small ceiling fan can be used to cool the middle or one side of a patio and a standing fan or table fan can reach the corners.